 Another music society story:

 An up-and-coming young tenor was to give a recital for a music society.
 Time was short, so he phoned the club secretary to read out his programme for printing.
-It included the song Could I but express in song.
+It included the item Could I but express in song.
 Perusing the programme when he arrived, he found the title

 Kodály, Buttocks pressing song.

 which does indeed have a somewhat plausible folk cachet.

 Of all the beautiful things you can do in 5 minutes and 20 seconds (like playing Yellow Dragon Thrice Transforms its Body at the end of the Transferring Offerings ritual), the divine Ronnie’s 1997 maximum is likely to remain unmatched in human history:

 Beats 4’33” any day, with all due respect to John Cage.